bfschaffner/bookdown-stata/docs/index.md

 ![](~/Box Sync/CCES RA/bookdown-stata/Images/factor2.png)

 The output here gives a sense of how much each variable contributes to the value of the underlying latent variable (`intervention2`).
-Note that cc414\_6 gets the least weight, which makes sense since it also had the lowest factor loading.
+Note that `cc414_6` gets the least weight, which makes sense since it also had the lowest factor loading.

 The new variable created by this command (`intervention2`) is the underlying latent variable that we are assuming captures one's general support for military interventions.
-The variable will be created as a standard normal variable, meaning that it's mean will be approximately 0 and it's standard deviation will be approximately 1.
+The variable will be created as a standard normal variable, meaning that its mean will be approximately 0 and its standard deviation will be approximately 1.
 Let's take a look at the distribution of this variable:

 ```
 twoway histogram intervention2, percent bc(blue)